 To establish initial estimated contract rents, HACSC will rely on the information provided in the submitted PBV Application.
-Any subsequent changes must be submitted to the HACSC on a Rent Reasonableness Request Form (see HACSC Resources in this guidance).
-Requesting the rents desired for the project for each unit type (studio, 1-BR, 2-BR, etc.) and detailing the tenant-paid utilities.
+Any subsequent changes must be submitted to the HACSC on a Rent Reasonableness Request Form.
+This request must include the address of the project, the number of PBV units for each bedroom size, the type of housing unit (apartment, townhouse, etc.), the requested rent to owner, and the schedule of tenant-paid and owner-paid utilities.
 The owner/developer must also indicate if the contract unit receives a Low-Income Housing Tax Credit (LIHTC), and if the unit is in a Qualified Census Tract for the LIHTC Program.
-HACSC will then conduct a rent reasonableness valuation, calculate the initial estimated rent to owner, and issue a letter to the owner/developer indicating the gross rents, utility allowances, and estimated initial rent(s) to owner.
+HACSC will then conduct a rent reasonableness valuation, calculate the initial estimated rent to owner, and issue a letter to the owner/developer indicating the utility allowances and estimated initial rent(s) to owner.
 Determining initial estimated rent(s) to owner must be completed prior to the Subsidy Layering Review.